Net metering vs. solar battery storage - which makes the most financial sense?

 Yearly savings: $114 * 12 months = $1,368

-Without a battery, you would pay off your system more quickly because your solar system would be cheaper.
+As you can see, without a battery, you would pay off your system more quickly because your solar system would be cheaper.

 If you do decide to purchase a solar battery, it might have an effect on your net metering benefits, making it so you earn less money instead of relying on net metering alone.